lakshmankumar12/nixPowerToolNotes/bashNotes.md

 exec 4<>filename  # open for both reading/writing

-echo "foo" 1>&2   # writes into stderr
+echo "foo" 2>&1   # writes stderr to stdout echo "foo" 1>&2   # rare: writes stdout into stderr
                   # target>&source

+cmd 0<&-          # closes stdin for cmd

+cmd &> file       # short for 2>&1 >file.. (the exception to &-not-first rule)
+                  # write stderr and stdout to a file.
 ```

 # List all key-bindings in zsh